awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-console.md

 1. In the **Model** section, choose the model for which you want to see training results\.
 The evaluation summary results are shown\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/evaluation-results.png)

 1. Choose **View test results** to see the test results for individual images\.
 A series of tips is shown before the test results are shown\.
-For more information about image test results, see [Metrics for Evaluating Your Model](tr-metrics-use.md)\.
+For more information about image test results, see [Metrics for evaluating your model](tr-metrics-use.md)\.

 1. Use the metrics to evaluate the performance of the model\.
-For more information, see [Improving an Amazon Rekognition Custom Labels Model](tr-improve-model.md)\.
+For more information, see [Improving an Amazon Rekognition Custom Labels model](tr-improve-model.md)\.